-To determine if an applicant is an organization of demonstrated effectiveness, all applicants will be required to provide evidence of their ability to improve the skills of adults with low level literacy skills and/or English language learners in the applicable academic areas related to the RFA.
-Prior AEFLA grant recipients will be required to provide data from OSSE's management information system - LACES (Literacy Adult Community Education System).
-Additionally, local program monitoring data could be provided as evidence as to how the organization has met the state's negotiated performance measures for students at all levels, including adults with low-level literacy skills and English language learners.
-New applicants will be required to describe and provide evidence of student achievement of core outcomes for adults with low-level literacy skills and English language learners, including student learning gains, acquisition of high school diploma or GED, and entrance into postsecondary education, training and/or employment in the RFA.
-Each application will be reviewed to determine whether it meets the standard of demonstrated effectiveness will be eliminated from the grant competition.
-All applications will be reviewed and evaluated in the same manner.
+Eligible providers of demonstrated effectiveness may be eligible to receive multi-year funding.
+To determine if an applicant is an organization of demonstrated effectiveness applicants will be required to provide evidence of their ability to improve the skills of adults with low level literacy skills and/or English language learners in the applicable academic and/or training areas related to the RFA.
+Data from OSSE's management information system - LACES (Literacy Adult Community Education System) and local program monitoring data could be provided as evidence as to how the organization has met the state's negotiated performance measures for students at all levels, including adults with low-level literacy skills and English language learners.

-OSSE will award funding directly to the selected eligible providers.
 Throughout each year of the multi-year grant cycle (minimum three years), OSSE will monitor the eligible provider's performance via desk reviews, monthly reporting, local program self-assessments and onsite monitoring visits.
 Based on OSSE's findings, eligible providers that meet federal, state and local accountability and reporting requirements will be invited to apply for continuation funding for the subsequent grant year.